 There is a new craze sweeping Barcelona.
 The only thing is, it’s not new.
 A drink, which was until recently banished to the top shelf to gather dust has quickly regained the prominence it enjoyed in the past.
 Vermouth or vermut as it is known in Catalan is back and looks set to stay.
 It is more than a drink it is a ritual and you’ll often hear “Fem un vermut”, which put simply is to enjoy a glass of vermouth and some tapas in the company of good friends.

-We then moved off to the first stop on the vermouth tour, Celler Cal Marino.
+We go to our first stop on the vermouth route, Celler Cal Marino.
 This welcoming bar, housed in an old soda factory has quickly become one of the most popular vermuterias in Poble Sec.
 The first thing you’ll notice upon entering are the barrels filled with wine and vermouth, walls lined with bottles of wine from all over Spain, an amazing selection of tapas and the ever welcoming smile of the bar’s owner, Edu.
-Over a chilled glass of vermouth from the Priorat region we discussed the finer points of this aromatic drink and learnt about the magnificent "Cafe Torino, el Palau de Vermut" which stood at the corner of Psg. de Gracia and Gran Via.
+Over a chilled glass of vermouth from the Priorat region we discussed the finer points of this aromatic drink and learnt about the magnificent “Cafe Torino, el Palau de Vermut” which stood at the corner of Psg. de Gracia and Gran Via.
 Both the vermouth and the accompanying prawn, sundried tomato and olive skewers were delicious.

 Continuing with the tour we made our way to Carrer Blai, a long pedestrian street lined with bars, here we stopped at Gran Bodega Salto.
 The principal attraction of this bar apart from the live music is the decoration.
 The entrance to the bar conserves much of the original fittings and barrels from when it was a general store complete with clanking old refrigerator, however when you step further into the bar the decoration changes radically, the walls are adorned with all kinds of decoration, reminiscent of the days of theatre and circus on the nearby Parallel.